 Telecommunications Service Providers' Web Sites

-TSPs should provide up-to-date information about the implementation of 10-digit local dialling in the exhausting NPA and the introduction of the new NPA on their Internet web sites.
+TSPs should provide up-to-date information about the implementation of the new NPA 879 on their Internet web sites.

 Customer Bill Inserts & Messages

-TSPs should print information on customer bills and/or distribute bill inserts to their customers advising them of the key dates for the implementation of 10-digit local dialling, the new NPA, and associated changes required to customer equipment and systems.
+TSPs should print information on customer bills and/or distribute bill inserts send messages to customers via email, SMS, text or bill message advising them of the key dates for the implementation the new NPA 879, and associated changes required to customer equipment and systems.

 Advertising Campaign